ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/tasks/fields.rst

 .. note::
     To view all fields, including read-only fields, include the ``?show=readonly`` query parameter.

-Alternatively, refer to the following tables for a list of available fields that can be included in the body of a POST or PUT request for the ``tasks`` object.
+Alternatively, refer to the following table for a list of available fields that can be included in the body of a POST or PUT request for the ``tasks`` object.

 .. list-table::
    :widths: 20 20 10 15 15 20